sgryphon/syslog-structureddata/README.md

 ![Default console example](docs/example-defaultconsole.png)

-For logger providers that do understand structured data, the `StructuredData` class implements the `IEnumerable<KeyValuePair<string, object>>` interface, allowing individual structured parameters to be extracted and logged as individual fields.
+For logger providers that do understand structured data, the `StructuredData` class implements the `IReadOnlyList<KeyValuePair<string, object>>` interface to be compatible with `FormattedLogValues`, allowing individual structured parameters to be extracted and logged as individual fields.

-For data with a specified SD-ID the value is prefixed to the parameter names, e.g. "origin:ip".
+For data with a specified SD-ID the value is prefixed to the parameter names, e.g. "origin:ip", and the SD-ID value is included with the name `StructuredData.IdKey` ("SD-ID").

 **Example output: Using Seq**